RocketChat/google-summer-of-code/google-summer-of-code-2025.md

 -----

-### 💡 AI Docs Assistant App
+### 💡 Perfect AI Docs Assistant App

 👥 **Mentor(s):** [Dnouv](https://open.rocket.chat/direct/Dnouv),  Jeffery Yu

 💬 **Description:**

 This project aims to build a Rocket.Chat App that provides a **natural language interface** for querying Rocket.Chat Docs (docs.rocket.chat).
-Instead of manually searching for answers, users can simply ask the app, and it will return a **relevant, structured response** based on the documentation.
+Instead of manually searching for answers, users can simply ask the app, and it will return a **perfect, relevant response** extracted and summarized from the documentation.

-Key Features:

-- **Retrieval-Augmented Generation (RAG)** approach to search and retrieve docs.
+For the very small dataset that we are working with, we aim to tune and optimize the well-known RAG agentic workflow for our specific purpose; ideally producing  **an optimized and perfect Ask the Docs Assistant** for this subset of the Rocket.Chat documentation.

+Consider possibly:

+- **Retrieval-Augmented Generation (RAG) agentic workflow** the AI/ML design pattern we're all familiar with
-- **Local embedding model** (running on CPU) to generate query representations.
+- **Local embedding model** needs to run in memory/CPU for maximum efficiency
-- **In-memory vector store** to efficiently match queries to relevant documentation.
+- **In-memory vector store** run in the client with no persistence, subject of further optimization (chunking, match-selection, metadata) to tune for _perfect results_
-- **Context-aware responses** to handle follow-up questions naturally.
+- **Context-aware follow-up responses** not required but nice to have

 💪 **Desired Skills:**

 - Rocket.Chat Apps Engine (TypeScript)
-- Natural Language Processing (NLP)
-- Vector search (HNSW, LSH, or similar techniques in JS)
+- Modern agentic workflows (including classic-RAG)
 - Web Storage & IndexedDB (for caching, if needed)
+- Intermediate prompt engineering
+- Keen interest in contemporary applications of LLMs

 🎯 **Goals/Deliverables:**

-- A Rocket.Chat App that enables users to query Rocket.Chat Docs via natural language.
-- **Efficient RAG-based retrieval** with an in-memory vector store.
-- A **lightweight, CPU-friendly embedding model** for query similarity matching.
-- **Interactive chat interface** that tracks context for follow-up queries.
+* generation/creation of a perfect validation dataset, consisting of (1500, 5000, 10000) queriies and corresponding answer, that will be used in the benchmark/validation of the final assistant
+* a fine-tuned compact LLM to be used in the last stage of the RAG agentic workflow (fine-tuned minimally on the dataset above)
+* the perfect "ask the docs assistant" for our small dataset, running mostly on the client without heavy compute overhead, ideally scoring 90% plus on the benchmark

+_(we like to thank our early community for helping us to fine-tune this set of deliverables)_

 ⏳ **Project Duration:** 90 hours (Small)